alighazi/price_alert_bot/help.md

 `/watch btc drop 5000 from ath persistent daily`

 Comparisons are vs current price unless "from ath" is set

+Example of stable:
+`/watch btc stable 1% 1 week` Checks that the daily price for the last week have all been within 1% +/-  of the current price. e.g. the price is stable.

 **/showwatches**
 Show the watches